 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit many specific dietary requirements.

 If you’re looking to save money across pantry items such as French lentil, nuts, seeds, flours and meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices, click HERE to take a look.

-- Generous handful (small bunch) fresh thyme, leaves picked off the stems
+- 1 bunch fresh thyme leaves - leaves picked off the stems

-- 250 grams approx. swiss brown or portobello mushrooms
+- 250 g mushrooms -Swiss brown or portobello

 - 400 ml vegetable stock (or bone broth if not worried about it no longer being vegetarian)

-- 200 grams dried lasagne sheets, see below for GF and GrF
+- 200 g dried lasagne sheets (see below for GF and GrF)

 - Pulse the mushrooms in the food processor until just chopped (TMX pulse 1-2 times).